 Which types of flu vaccines are offered at Physicians Immediate Care?

-For people aged 4 and up, Physicians Immediate Care offers a quadrivalent flu vaccine called Flucelvax.
-This vaccine is completely egg-free and preservative-free, and protects against two types of influenza A and influenza B.
+For people aged 2 and up, Physicians Immediate Care offers a quadrivalent flu vaccine called Flucelvax.
+This vaccine is completely egg-free and preservative-free and protects against two types of influenza A and influenza B.

-This year, Physicians Immediate Care will be offering the trivalent FLUAD vaccine for people aged 65 and older.
+Physicians Immediate Care offers the trivalent FLUAD vaccine for people aged 65 and older.
 The FLUAD vaccine is a standard-dose, inactivated flu vaccine with an adjuvant called MF59.
 This added ingredient helps cause a stronger immune response to the influenza virus.
 The FLUAD vaccine has been found to reduce hospitalizations caused by the flu.

 You can find more information about our flu vaccines here.